 You must submit your comments and materials concerning this proposed rule by one of the methods listed above in the ADDRESSES section.
 We will not accept comments sent by email or fax or to an address not listed in ADDRESSES.
 If you submit a comment via http://www.regulations.gov, your entire comment—including any personal identifying information, such as your address, telephone number, or email address—will be posted on the Web site.
 Please note that comments submitted to this Web site are not immediately Start Printed Page 7281viewable.
 When you submit a comment, the system receives it immediately.
 However, the comment will not be publically viewable until we post it, which might not occur until several days after submission.

 If you mail or hand-carry a hardcopy comment directly to us that includes personal information, you may request at the top of your document that we withhold this information from public review.
 However, we cannot guarantee that we will be able to do so.
 To ensure that the electronic docket for this rulemaking is complete and all comments we receive are publicly available, we will post all hardcopy comments on http://www.regulations.gov.

 In addition, comments and materials we receive, as well as supporting documentation used in preparing this proposed rule, will be available for public inspection in two ways:

 (1) You can view them on http://www.regulations.gov.
 In the Search box, enter FWS-HQ-MB-2015-0161, which is the docket number for this rulemaking.
 Then, in the Search panel on the left side of the screen, select the type of documents you want to view under the Document Type heading.

-(2) You can make an appointment, during normal business hours, to view the comments and materials in person by contacting the person listed above under FOR FURTHER INFORMATION CONTACT.
+(2) You can make an appointment, during normal business hours, to view the comments and materials in person by contacting the person listed in the FOR FURTHER INFORMATION CONTACT section.